-For more information about of the article series, go here:
+For an overview of the article series, go here:

-In this blog post, we present some impressive statistics about WordPress that will help you understand why millions of businesses around the world rely on WordPress and what kind of businesses use WordPress today.
+In this article, you will learn some impressive statistics about WordPress that will help you understand why millions of businesses around the world rely on WordPress and what kind of businesses use WordPress today.

 - WordPress began in 2003.

 - WordPress offers two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).